Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Alert1 Lock Box

 Many medical alert companies offer emergency lockboxes to avoid the cost of broken-in doors during an emergency.
-Alert1’s Emergency Lockbox is $39.95 and can be set up on the front doorknob, or any other secure item near the door.
-It can hold up to five keys, and you can set or change its four-digit PIN any time.
+Alert1’s emergency lockbox is $39.95 and can be set up on the front door or any other secure item near the door.
+It can hold up to five keys, and you can change its four-digit PIN at any time.

 Wall-Mounted Emergency Button